msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Changelog ==

+= 9.7.1 - 2024-11-29 =
+* [FIX] Fix MB WAY and Cofidis order status check on the “Thank you” for non-logged in customers
+* [Black Friday & Cyber Monday] Get our [PRO add-on](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/) with 25% discount until December 2

 = 9.7 - 2024-11-26 =
 * [TWEAK] Change MB WAY timeout from 5 to 4 minutes (which is the true interval set by SIBS)
 * [TWEAK] Better "refund not issued" message